anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter04.rst

 Thus, in addition to the control plane and controller services deployed at the Central Cloud Centre, Local Control Planes hosting a full-set or subset of the controller services are also deployed on the Intermediate and Edge Cloud Centres.
-Table 4-5 presents examples of such deployment choices.
+The following table presents examples of such deployment choices.

 .. list-table:: Distribution of OpenStack services on different nodes
                 depending upon Control Plane Scenario